Application testing

 });

-To test the inputs match expected outputs we use the line:
+To test the inputs to match the expected outputs we use the line:

 expect(component.fileListStatus.length).toEqual(testValues.length);